Skip to content

 Tenerife

-Health centres and local surgeries made accessible with NaviLens
+Health centers and local surgeries made accessible with NaviLens

 AAB***

-Codes serialised per room (entrance, waiting room, toilets, lift)
+Codes serialised per room (entrance, waiting room, restrooms, elevator)

 Room by room